paul-abhirup/Obsidian/Obsidian/Web Development/Deployment/Serverless backend.md

 export default app
 ```

+wrangler.toml
+- all env variables used in index.ts
+- contains the env variables that will be used by the cloudflare workers        ---> connection pooling string
+- so the env variables stored here are being used by the `/backend/hono-app` running in the cloudflare workers , running in cloudflare runtime

+.env
+- contains the original database url
+- as it need to generate the migration, schema files
+- deals with anything that runs in the CLI  --> nodeJS
+	- EX---  prisma migrate , Prisma generate

+Prisma Schema --->original DB url ---> .env
+index.ts(hono app) --->connection pooling --->  wrangler.toml

-Majority of this difficult concepts are cleared while making medium app
+## Majority of this difficult concepts are cleared while making medium app